Capricoinofficial/copay/CONTRIBUTING.md

 - If possible, please provide a screenshot of the error / issue.

 If you need to provide personal / sensitive data to solve the issue (like the Wallet Id), do not use Github Issues.
-We will provide a better channel (like an Particl email address) so you can send the information.
+We will provide a better channel (like an Capricoin+ email address) so you can send the information.
 If possible, please encrypt your emails using GnuPG.

 To open an issue go to [Github Issues](https://github.com/bitpay/copay/issues).